open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 this could be due to an HTTP 500 error on a server.

-When a span status is `Ok`, then that means the span was explicitly marked as error-free, even if an error may have actually occured.
+When a span status is `Ok`, then that means the span was explicitly marked as error-free, even if an error may have actually occurred.
 For example, an instrumentation library may decide to set a span status to `Error`, but that may actually be an incorrect status to assign in your application's specific context.
 In such a case, you can change the status to `Ok`, causing an